victoandrad/victoandrad/README.md

-## Victor Andrade | AI Researcher & Software Enginner
+## Victor Andrade | Software Engineer

-### 👨‍🎓 About Me
-I'm a software engineer and artificial intelligence researcher.

-### 💼 Skills
-- Frontend: HTML, CSS, JavaScript
-- Backend: Node.js, Java, Spring Boot
-- Databases: MySQL
-- Tools: Git, GitHub, Maven
-- Testing: JUnit, Selenium
-- Methodologies: Agile, Scrum
+Hi, I'm a student of Software Engineer, I often appear here to show my projects.
+If you are interested, click the follow button

 ### 📫 Let's Connect
 Feel free to reach out for collaborations or new projects!